My background

 2 years later I was fortunate enough to be hired back to Sheridan as an Electronic Media instructor in the Illustration program.
 I really enjoyed my ten years at Sheridan, teaching a dozen software packages.
 I had spent over 4000 hours teaching Electronic Media through design and illustration.
 I loved bringing in current freelance work as real life examples for the students.
 Only the chance to live abroad could have pulled me away from this.
 We then lived a decade of life abroad in Brussels and Versailles before settling in Silicon Valley and now Boston.

 A year in the scene shop at West Valley College lit a fiery passion for scenic art and theatre.
 It was the perfect intersection of my strengths in design, drawing, carpentry, fabrication, painting and working with students.
-Helping to tell stories through scenic art is a natural extension for an illustrator.
-I’ve done over 30 shows to date and am always thrilled when great direction, music, lighting and acting bring these imagined worlds to life.
+Helping to tell stories through scenic art was a natural extension for an illustrator.
+I’ve designed over 35 shows and was always thrilled when great direction, music, lighting and acting brought these imagined worlds to life.

 Strengths: Versatile creative designer and illustrator.
 Proven visual communicator and problem solver.